-When solving \eqref{eq:simplifyCFL}, the optimal solution is to open facility 1 and 2, leading to a captured demand of $1.8804$.
+When solving \eqref{eq:simplifyCFL}, the optimal (factual) solution is to open facility 1 and 2, leading to a captured demand of $1.8804$.

-A relative counterfactual explanation will give us the minimal changes needed in $\contV_d$, such that the captured demand remains the same (considering $\alpha=1$) but facility $3$ is opened.
-To obtain such explanation, we solve \eqref{eq:RE2}.
-First, we consider no regularization term, i.e., $\lambda=0$, minimizing just the changes in the contextual covariates.
+Our desired space is to open facility 3.
+Accordingly, our relative counterfactual explanation provides the minimal changes required in $\contV_d$ such that the captured demand remains the same (with $\alpha=1$) with facility 3 opened.
+To obtain such an explanation, we solve~\eqref{eq:RE2}.
+First, we consider no regularization term, i.e., $\lambda=0$, minimizing only the changes in the covariates.

 We obtain the following solution: